oa495/face-instrument/tasks.md

 - [X] implement meters for the different instruments
 - [X] record sounds with .webm
 - [X] can download as .webm file

+## punted

+- [ ] pick watch / restart method for notifying on file changes?